binsec/binsec.github.io/nutshells/pldi-24-qrse.md

 }
 ```

-In prog1, when attackers play perfectly by choosing command = 1, they need to be lucky to : only one value of uninit out of $2^{32}$ grants them admin privileges.
+In prog1, when attackers play perfectly by choosing command = 1, they need to be lucky to: only one value of uninit out of $$2^{32}$$ grants them admin privileges.
 However in prog2, for command = 1 and argument = 9000 over 99% of the values that uninit can take will let attackers achieve their goal.

 ## Quantitative Robustness